 DOL opinion letters are guidance documents.
 While they are not binding on the courts, they explain the DOL’s position on how the particular laws the DOL enforces apply in specific circumstances.

-If you are concerned that your FMLA leave request has been improperly denied, or you are having trouble getting employer approval to attend your child’s IEP meetings, please contact Ed Feinstein, Elizabeth Rabenold or Taylor Gillan for a confidential consultation.
+If you are concerned that your FMLA leave request has been improperly denied, or you are having trouble getting employer approval to attend your child’s IEP meetings, please contact Ed Feinstein for a confidential consultation.

 Posted by Taylor Gillan.
-Taylor is an associate with Feinstein Doyle Payne & Kravec, LLC whose practice areas include labor and employment, education, and class action cases.
-She represents clients in individual employment law matters including claims related to the Family Medical Leave Act (FMLA) and federal employment discrimination statutes.
+Taylor was an associate with Feinstein Doyle Payne & Kravec, LLC whose practice areas included labor and employment, education, and class action cases.